purvimisal/purvimisal/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a software engineer who is passionate about writing code that can have an impact and solve real problems.
-Some technologies I enjoy working with include Python, ReactJS and Machine Learning tools.
+My areas of interest include Backend engineering, Full-stack development, Data Engineering, and Data Science.
+Some of the technologies I enjoy working with are Python, ReactJS and Data Science.

-Starting out with Open Source Contribution throught Hacktoberfest ^_^
+Starting out with Open Source Contribution through Hacktoberfest'2020 :blush:

 ## Find me around the web 🌎:
 - <a href="https://www.linkedin.com/in/purvivmisal/">LinkedIn</a> 💼